samelstob/notes/management-notes/wit/ghc-2010-imposter-plenary-panel.md

 relationships with people.

-"Many ideas grow better when transplanted into another mind than the one where the one where they sprang up" Oliver Wendell Holmes
+"Many ideas grow better when transplanted into another mind than the one where they sprang up" Oliver Wendell Holmes

 Most of my ideas sound really great to me - then I'll run it by someone and they'll have a very different perspective.
 They are not trying to tear you